The Abbey School, Faversham: Property

 The Abbey runs a nursery called Twinkle Toes Nursery, which opened in 2009 and operates from a purpose built building on the site.
 The nursery employs 15 staff with two managers and a cook.
 The nursery is also subject to Ofsted inspections with the last held on 4 January 2011, stating the nursery is "well led and managed" with the inspection noting that the environment was "thoughtfully set out" along with parent relations as "very positive".

 The school runs a dining hall and business centre that is located near the Autism Integration Unit and the dining hall is used for wedding receptions, dancing, charity fund-raising events and the annual Year 11 Prom.
 Usage for the Business room which includes Businesses, Adult Education, use as a conference room, training venue and ICT training.
 An Outdoor Performance Area (OPA) is maintained with a capacity of 70 people and is used for outdoor performances relating to productions mainly held during the summer.
 Previous uses of the OPA have included karaoke competitions and events in the style of the musical talent show The X Factor.

+In the summer break, between the end of the 2020-2021 and the start of the 2021-2022 academic years, the old C block (where food tech, design tech and MFL classes took place) was demolished and was replaced with a newly constructed C block to the northern side of the playground.
+C block now hosts Media studies, Sports science, MFL, Food tech, Art, Design technology and the only lift in the school and the only consistently open unisex toilets in the school.
+Also, the business conference rooms have now been replaced with the new LRC/Library that is accessible during lunch times to complete work in.